MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 3. Double-click "microsoft.sharepoint.migrationtool.advancedapp.exe" to start SPMT.

-## Allow or prevent Custom Script (NoScript)
+## Allow or prevent a Custom Script (NoScript)

-In Microsoft 365, tenants can control if users can run custom script on personal sites and self-service created sites.
+In Microsoft 365, tenants can control if users can run a custom script on personal sites and self-service created sites.

-During migration, some web parts require this setting set to **allow**.
+During migration, some web parts require this setting be set to **allow**.
 Otherwise, the web part won't be migrated.

 At least 24 hours before you start migration, do the following: